Cheddar Chive Beer Bread is a savory quick bread that comes together in a flash! Use your favorite drinking beer for best results.

 As a beer lover, it is awesome having a constant supply of really great beer.
 I have to be honest, when they first started this endeavor, I was a little hesitant.
 I thought that it would probably be good, but not nearly as great as some of the awesome craft beers we get around here.
 After a year and a half, I can admit, I was totally and completely wrong.
 The beers that are coming out of my basement are some of the best beer I’ve ever had.
 And I love that it’s totally customizable.
 A few weeks ago, I requested a lighter, summery beer, and guess what?
 I now have enough lighter, summery beer to get me through a few months.
 It’s like magic!

-We also get to do crazy things like make an IPA that tastes like grapefruit (so good) and put persimmon pulp harvested from trees into a beer.
+We also get to do wacky things like make an IPA that tastes like grapefruit (so good) and put persimmon pulp harvested from trees into a beer.
 It’s really fun being able to create beer, instead of just relying on what is on the store shelves.
 They started homebrewing with kits made to copycat popular beers, and now they’ve evolved into creating their own recipes!
 It’s so fun.

 I might ask Craig to write more about homebrewing (if anyone is interested?), because the specifics of the process are a bit over my head right now—especially because they recently switched to all grain brewing, which requires more time and more equipment, but gives you a lot more freedom with the beers you can create.
 I’m sure he’d love to talk to you about beer for an hour or five.